Pharyngitis and Tonsillitis in Children

 Eating smooth, cool foods such as gelatin, ice cream, and ice pops.

-Gargling with salt water (for older kids).
-Ask your child?s healthcare provider for instructions.
+Gargling with saltwater (for older kids).
+Ask your child’s healthcare provider for directions.

-How can I help prevent pharyngitis and tonsilitis in my child?
+How can I help prevent pharyngitis and tonsillitis in my child?

-Keep them away from people who have sore throats, cold, or other upper respiratory infections.
+Keep them away from people who have sore throats, colds, or other upper respiratory infections.

-Don't smoke and keep your child away from secondhand smoke.
+Don't smoke.
+Keep your child away from secondhand smoke.

 Keep your child up to date on their vaccines.

-What are the possible complications of pharyngitis and tonsillitis in a child?
+What are possible complications of pharyngitis and tonsillitis in a child?